isimatosbe/my-personal-website/README.md

 # Description
 This website is meant to be a web CV and a showcase for interesting projects that I made.
+As of 29/12/24 the [website](https://isimatosbe.es/) is already in production!

 # Roadmap
 My main goal is to get this website to the MVP (v1.0) from that point onwards it will help me improve but it will be useful and sharable.